syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Localization-And-Formatting.md

 ---
 layout: post
-title: Localize and format WinUI CalendarDateRangePicker control|Syncfusion
+title: Localization in WinUI Calendar DateRange Picker control | Syncfusion
-description: This section describes how to apply localization and changed formats in dropdown calendar of Calendar DateRange Picker (SfCalendarDateRangePicker) control.
+description: This section describes how to localize and changed formats in dropdown calendar of Calendar DateRange Picker (SfCalendarDateRangePicker) control.
 platform: WinUI
 control: SfCalendarDateRangePicker
 documentation: ug
 ---

-# Localize and change format calendar in WinUI Calendar DateRange Picker
+# Localization in WinUI Calendar DateRange Picker

 ## Types of Calendar